aleksblago/simple-form-validator/README.md

 				requireUppercase : 'Password must contain at least one uppercase letter.', requireLowercase : 'Password must contain at least one lowercase letter.'
 			}
+		},
+		'user-agreement' : {
+			rules : {
+				requireSelection : true
+			},
+			message : 'You must accept our terms and conditions to sign up.'
 		}
 	}
 };